Chapter 6 : Alpha Dogs

 The pin grazed the bubble and there was a loud bursting noise as it popped.

-Suddenly gallons of water and what looked like seaweed was dumped on the unsuspecting kid below.
+Suddenly gallons of water and what looked like greenish seaweed was dumped on the unsuspecting poor sod below.

 I was barely holding Edith up as we tried our hardest not to laugh out loud.

-Lily, saviour of the innocent, marched furiously towards them with her red hair prickling in anger, eyes narrowed to slits and looking daggers at the duo still unable to control their laughs.
+Lily, saviour of the innocent, marched furiously towards them, her hair prickling in anger, eyes narrowed to slits and looking daggers at the duo still unable to control their laughs.

 “Ten points from Gryffindor!”

 “What kind of a Prefect are you?
 Docking points off your own house!”
-Sirius asked sobering up from his laughter.
+Sirius accused sobering up from his laughter.

-She watched them with narrowed eyes as they left before dragging the shivering first year by the hand toward the Hospital wing.
+She watched them with narrowed eyes as they left before dragging the shivering first year by the hand to be dried-off.

 Edith and I scarpered not wanting to be caught by ‘The Lilimonster’!
-Don’t look at me, E comes up with the nicknames.
+Don’t look at me, she comes up with the nicknames.

 Ten minutes later we were at Transfiguration, I sat next to Edith again and pulled out my books.
 I adore Edith, I’d say she’s probably my best friend in the dorms.
 She’s incredibly funny and a joy to be around.
-She’s a pioneer in sarcasm and most of that is focused on pretending she doesn’t have an immense crush on Remus.
+She’s a pioneer in sarcasm and most of that is focused on pretending she doesn’t fancy Remus immensely.

 It’s been there since fourth year when she fell in the lake fully dressed in cloaks and scarves and Remus jumped in to save her.